pkt-cash/ns-projects/projects/template.md

 ### Milestone 1

-> At this point, a user will be able to ...
+#### Success criteria
+> **Instructions**: This is where you write success criteria which will be used for verifying that milestone 1 was delivered correctly.

+#### Payout
-> After a report is delivered on this milestone and it is approved by the NS, the NS will send XXX PKT.
+After a report is delivered on this milestone and it is approved by the NS, the NS will send **TODO** PKT.

 ### Milestone 2

 ...

+## Disclosure
+I hereby submit this application in good faith and I attest that I have made no effort, nor do I intend to make effort, influence the Network Steward to accept this or any other project I have submitted.

+*Please check one or more:*

+1. [ ] A company is receiving the funds
+  1. [ ] Company has financial relationships with one or more reviewers: *specify whom*
+  * [ ] Company has no financial relationships with any reviewers: *specify whom*
+* [ ] An individual is receiving the funds
+  1. [ ] Individual works for same company as one or more reviewers: *specify whom*
+  * [ ] Individual does not work for the same company as any reviewer

+## Legal

+The applicant understands that the network steward is not a legal entity and no part of this project constitutes any form of legal agreement.
+The applicant accepts that the network steward exists thanks to the effort of volunteers and the applicant has no reasonable expectation of any action, payment or communication from the network steward at any time.
+For their part, the applicant has no binding commitment or obligation at any time as a result of their participation in this project.

+## Project Status

+* Being written...